xTechon/CV_prog1/Report.md

         width = outputSize[1]
 ```

-or I attempt to find the minimum size needed by multiplying the farest corner of the original image by the provided transform.
+or we can attempt to find the minimum size needed by multiplying the farest corner of the original image by the provided transform.
 This does not work in all cases for rotations, but for time's sake this was successful most of the time:

 ```python
 def imgTransform(src, matrix, outputSize=None):